-You may have heard about the dirty dozen – a report about the trace amounts of pesticides sometimes found on some of our favorite produce.
+You may have heard about the dirty dozen – a report that claims to help consumers avoid trace amounts of pesticides.
 Unfortunately, the review uses an unscientific method that misrepresents the facts and can cause unnecessary concern for consumers.

 Crop protection products are all thoroughly and repeatedly reviewed for safety and the mere detection of residues does not affect the safety of the food.
 All food in Canada, whether it’s grown through conventional methods or organically, is highly regulated by the Canadian Food Inspection agency to ensure it is safe.